Gabemb/readit/README.md

 * `GET` / `POST` / `DELETE` for `/api/vote`

 ## Frontend
-* Display page for all Comments
+* Display page for all Posts
-* Display page for single Comment
+* Display page for single Post
 * Make a Post form
 * Make a Comment form for a Post
 * Upvote button / Downvote button for each Post